linode/docs/docs/applications/configuration-management/getting-started-with-puppet-6-1-basic-installation-and-setup/index.md

 After installation, the next section will show you how to secure these servers via Puppet.
 This section will demonstrate core features of the Puppet language.

 {{< note >}}
 Most guides will instruct you to follow the [How to Secure your Server](/docs/security/securing-your-server/) guide before proceeding.
-Because Puppet will be used to perform this task, you shoud begin this guide as the `root` user.
+Because Puppet will be used to perform this task, you should begin this guide as the `root` user.
 A limited user with administrative privileges will be configured via Puppet in later steps.
 {{< /note >}}

 ## Before You Begin